Named Tensor Notation: Worked Examples: Neural Networks

 where

-A couple of things are new here.
-First, $\text{FullConn}^l$ encapsulates both the equation for layer $l$ as well as its parameters (analogous to what TensorFlow and PyTorch call \emph{modules}).
-Second, we chose to use the same axis name $\layer$ for all the layers (with different sizes $n_l$).
-So $\text{FullConn}^l$ temporarily computes its output over axis $\layer'$, then renames it back to $\layer$.
+The function $\text{FullConn}^l$ encapsulates both the equation for layer $l$ as well as its parameters $W^l, b^l$ (analogous to what TensorFlow and PyTorch call \emph{modules}).
+Since we chose to use the same axis name $\layer$ for all the layers (with different sizes $n_l$), $\text{FullConn}^l$ temporarily computes its output over axis $\layer'$, then renames it back to $\layer$.
+The network can be defined like this: